 That topic occupies a lot of engineering conversations.
 So where do holding tools fit in?

 Hydraulic hoses, even those with metal braiding can have service life dramatically reduced with a little twisting.
 A twist of seven (7) degrees can reduce hose service life by up to 90%.
 These facts are from studies by hydraulic hose manufacturers and are reported by hydraulics expert Brendan Casey.
 On January 19, 2016, his blog covered the topic of hydraulic hose service life.
 Read Brendan's Blog Post

 One of the things Casey notes is that the application technique significantly impacts hose service life.
 That is where the Sturtevant Richmont holding wrench comes in.

 The holding wrench helps prevent the hose from twisting and kinking that contributes to the shortened service life.
 Plus the SR holding wrenches are part of a larger wireless tool error-proofing solution.
 Many of the companies that have hydraulics in their products have implemented the Global 400 wireless error proofing system to take advantage of the holding tools.

 Even those companies that have previously implemented the Global 8 process monitors have upgraded to the Global 400 to take advantage of the holding wrenches.

 When you consider the full cost of shortened hydraulic hose service life, the ROI to either add the Global 400 to the line or to switch from a Global 8 to a Global 400 is very short.
 In some cases, the ROI seems to be faster than trying to find a leaking hydraulic fitting on a piece of equipment that has multiple hydraulic lines inside.

-Sturtevant Richmont tools are made in America by highly capable union hands.
+Sturtevant Richmont tools are made in Carol Stream, Illinois by highly capable hands.